Atlas975/Notes/MachineLearning/NaturalLanguageProcessing/Word_embedding.md

 ![[Pasted image 20240609163013.png|300|300]]

-- Projection involves multiplying the input by a weight matrix of size $V\times N$ where $V$ is vocab size and $N$ is dimensionality.
-This creates a dense word embedding vector
+- Projection involves multiplying the input by a weight matrix of size $V\times N$.
+This creates a dense word embedding vector to be passed to the next phase
-- This is then multiplied by a matrix of size $N \times V$, creating a new vector of vocab size, this can then be put through any variant of softmax to get the likelihood of a context word occurring
+- This is then multiplied by a matrix of size $N \times V$, creating a new vector of size $V$, this can then be put through any variant of softmax to get the likelihood of a context word occurring